mozilla/infosec.mozilla.org/docs/guidelines/likelihood_indicators.md

 When determining the likelihood indicator for a security control consider

+* How easy is it for a threat agent to determine the existence of a vulnerability
-* How easy is it for a threat agent to determine that the control is missing
+* How easy is it for a threat agent to determine that a control to protect against the vulnerability is missing
 * How easy is it for a threat agent to exploit the fact that the control is missing
 * How well known are the paths of exploitation mad possible by the absence of